ddadelgado/di_example/README.md

 # di_example
-Simple example showing how dependency injection works using Guice.
-It is a very basic example of objects creation for dev/prod.
+Code example showing how dependency injection works using Guice.
+It creates the appropriate objects for dev and prod environments.

 Check src/main/kotlin/App.kt to start following the example.